nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```

 ### <a name="librarian"> Add/Delete book: `librarian` </a>
-Adds/deletes a book to/from the library for users.
+Adds/deletes book to/from the library for users.
 This is a superuser method and should only be used by the librarian.

 Format:
 * librarian -title TITLE -topic TOPIC -author AUTHOR -isbn ISBN -action add